EECS3311F24/project-codeesc/doc/sprint2/Standups.md

 - **When do you think you'll be done?**

-Finalized documentation and outline will be ready by tomorrow, ahead of the submission deadline.
+Finalized documentation and outline will be ready by tomorrow.

 - **Do you have any blockers?**